2024 entry (view 2023 entry)

 The course will give you a grounding in the key skills needed for a history of art degree, enabling you to study a wide range of visual and material culture and to explore some themes in greater depth, while developing your research skills.

 You will follow a structured language course in Portuguese, as well as explore the rich literature, cinema, history, thought, politics, visual culture of Portuguese-speaking communities.
 You will spend your third year abroad in a Portuguese-speaking environment, extending your language skills and cultural knowledge.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 Teaching is delivered through lectures, tutorials, seminars, workshops, and one-to-one project supervision.
 Assessments may include presentations, essays, commentaries, exams, collaborative projects, debates, podcasts, video essays, and dissertations.